-This Addendum and the previously certified GP EIR are intended to serve as the environmental documentation for the changes being proposed under the CDSP Update.
-The City of Pasadena is the lead agency under CEQA and maintains authority to approve the

-Addendum for the adoption of the CDSP Update.
-Discretionary approvals being sought as part of the CDSP Update include the following:
+This Addendum and the previously certified GP EIR are intended to serve as the environmental documentation for the changes being proposed under the LPSP.
+The City of Pasadena is the lead agency under CEQA and maintains authority to approve the Addendum for the adoption of the LPSP.
+Discretionary approvals being sought as part of the LPSP include the following:

-- Acknowledgement of this Addendum to the GP EIR and that no subsequent CEQA document is required; - General Plan Land Use Map amendment to update the land use categories depicted on the Land Use Diagram as proposed in the CDSP Update.
-This amendment would also update the Land Use Diagram to reflect the recommended CDSP boundary; - General Plan text amendment to align the plan boundary indicated on the General Plan Land Use Element with the boundary proposed for the CDSP area.
-Under this amendment, some parcels would be removed from the CDSP area, while others would be added: - Specific Plan Amendment for the CDSP Update; - Zoning Map amendment to replace zoning district designations indicated on the Zoning Map with the proposed CDSP zoning districts and subareas, and zoning assignment of parcels that are proposed additions to the plan area; - Zoning Code text amendment to replace existing permitted uses and standards in the Zoning Code with the uses and standards proposed in the CDSP to implement the plan; - Zoning Code Amendment to incorporate a new CDSP ordinance to regulate zoning consistent with the General Plan, replacing the existing Pasadena Municipal Code Chapter 17.30; - Other minor technical updates needed for implementation of the CDSP Update; and - Zoning Code Text amendment to include technical changes in the previously adopted Lincoln Avenue, East Colorado, and South Fair Oaks Specific Plan for internal consistency.
+- Acknowledgement of this Addendum to the GP EIR and that no subsequent CEQA document is required; - General Plan Land Use Map amendment to update the land use categories depicted on the Land Use Diagram as proposed in the LPSP Update.
+This amendment would also update the Land Use Diagram to reflect the recommended LPSP boundary; - General Plan text amendment to align the plan boundary indicated on the General Plan Land Use Element with the boundary proposed for the LPSP area.
+Under this amendment, additional parcels would be incorporated into the area; - Specific Plan Amendment for the LPSP adoption; - Zoning Map amendment to replace zoning district designations indicated on the Zoning Map with the proposed LPSP zoning districts and subareas, and zoning assignment of parcels that are proposed additions to the plan area; - Zoning Code text amendment to replace existing permitted uses and standards in the Zoning Code with the uses and standards proposed in the LPSP to implement the plan; - Zoning Code Amendment to incorporate a new LPSP ordinance to regulate zoning consistent with the General Plan as Pasadena Municipal Code Chapter 17.39; and - Any other minor technical updates needed for implementation of the LPSP Update.